-- Personnel proposed to work on the project and collaborating organizations (See Section VI.B.xx.
-Participants and Collaborating Organizations); - Current and Pending Support (See Sections IV.E.xvii. and VI.B.xxi.
-Current and Pending Support); - A Data Management Plan (if applicable) describing how all research data displayed in publications resulting from the proposed work will be digitally accessible at the time of publications, in accordance with Section VI.B.xxii.; - Indirect cost information; - Other budget information; - Letters of Commitment from third parties contributing to cost share, if applicable; - Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See 10 CFR 1040.5); - Information for the DOE Office of Civil Rights to process assurance reviews under 10 CFR 1040; - Representation of Limited Rights Data and Restricted Software, if applicable; and - Environmental Questionnaire.
+- A Data Management Plan (if applicable) describing how all research data displayed in publications resulting from the proposed work will be digitally accessible at the time of publications, in accordance with Section VI.B.xxiv.; - Indirect cost information; - Other budget information; - Letters of Commitment from third parties contributing to cost share, if applicable; - Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See 10 CFR 1040.5); - Information for the DOE Office of Civil Rights to process assurance reviews under 10 CFR 1040; - Representation of Limited Rights Data and Restricted Software, if applicable; and - Environmental Questionnaire.

-G. Unique Entity Identifier (UEI) and System for Award Management (SAM)
+F. Unique Entity Identifier (UEI) and System for Award Management (SAM)